fiblit/raytracer-5607/README.txt

-# Made by Dalton Hildreth, ***REMOVED*** #
+# Dalton Hildreth, ***REMOVED*** #

 OS: Ubunutu 14.04 LTS
 🐧 (<- this is a penguin in unicode, if you can't see it.)
+If you haven't looked it up yet, look it up.
+It's kinda cute.

 Compile:
 Run "make raytrace" (or just "make" apparently) in the local directory.
 It will place the "raytrace" executable in a bin directory, and the *.o files in an obj directory.

 How to Run:

-You can call the program in one of two ways.
-You can simply call it via "./raytrace" or "raytrace" (depending on your $PATH settings).
-If you do, the program terminal will prompt you for the input file name.
-You can also call it via "./raytrace <path_to_scenefile>" or "raytrace <path_to_scenefile>" (Again depends on your $PATH, just do the first for a gaurentee).
-The <path_to_scenefile> parameter does not require the "./" unlike the program executable.
+raytrace [input_file] [output_file]

+The input and output files both require the extensions .txt and .ppm respectively.
+If no output file is specified it is assumed to be named the same as the input_file except with the .ppm extension.
+If neither parameter is given the program will prompt for the input file and output file.